Sir Christopher Lee will never forget his first, extraordinary, visit to St Peter's Basilica, Rome

 Everything was, of course, covered up.
 Canvases were piled against the walls.
 The curator of the Vatican Museum whisked off one cover after another and declared, "Raphael.
 Botticelli.
 Leonardo," as if he was reading from a telephone directory.

-In general, I am not much in favor of very ornate things, but the great baldacchino by Bernini is of a different order.
+In general, I am not much in favour of very ornate things, but the great baldacchino by Bernini is of a different order.
 The tomb of St Peter is supposed to be underneath it though I don't think it's ever been proved.

 Inside the basilica there is a statue of St Peter where the foot is worn away by kisses from the faithful, and there is a spot on the floor where the heirs of the Emperor Charlemagne are allowed to stand.
 As a descendant of the emperor's family, I was permitted to do so.
 One of the greatest treasures is Michelangelo's Pietà which is just – well, 'fantastic' isn't the word.
 It renders you speechless.